 Another mention for these guys.
 They serve breakfast/brunch all weekend from 10am-3pm and it's absolutely belting.
 It's ridiculously hard to get a good breakfast in Bristol, especially on a Sunday, so go here, have the full English, drink coffee, read the papers and give me a wave whilst I do the same.
-I'm in there a lot lately.
+I'm in there EVERY Sunday, without fail.

 112 Princess Victoria Street, Clifton.
 BS8 4DB